HackRank/Glitch-Effect/README.md

 -----------------
 Windows NT/2000/XP (and probably Vista)

 Vista hasn't been tested yet.
-All the lib
+All the librar